SACHSTech/careers-in-computer-science-TheFaded-Greg-L/README.md

 * **Linear Algebra _(MATH136 or MATH146)_**

 ### This program can last anywhere between **4-5 years** depending on particular pathways chosen such as <u>[co-op](https://uwaterloo.ca/future-students/co-op)</u> or additional degrees.

+> The University of Waterloo’s Computer Science program offers co-op with a massive network of companies.
+This allows students to get workplace experience and connections.
+Many large companies have a team or teams of engineers working on neural networks.
+A co-op can get first-hand experience with AI as well as get students connected to companies working on it.